-San Diego State Aztecs football team opens 1st training camp under head coach Sean Lewis
+San Diego State Aztecs football team opens 1st training camp under Head Coach Sean Lewis

 The pace is faster, the energy is higher, the coach is jumping into drills.
 Yes, that last one does, in fact happen.
 Lewis, a tight end at Wisconsin during his playing days, joins in to do some hands-on instruction at the drop of a hat, almost as if he's suddenly overcome by the urge to play football again.

-"I'm always going to be in the mix.
-I'm always going to be a part of it," says Lewis, smiling from ear to ear.
+"I'm always going to be in the mix — I'm always going to be a part of it," said Lewis, smiling from ear to ear.
 "I truly believe that as coaches, we're in the business of transferring energy.
-If I'm standing the middle of field observing with my arms crossed, that's not the energy that I want the football team to represent and to play with, right?"
+If I'm standing in the middle of the field observing with my arms crossed, that's not the energy that I want the football team to represent and to play with, right?"

 329 medal events.
 32 sports.
 Endless drama.
 Catch all the action at the Paris Olympics.
 Sign up for our free Olympics Headlines newsletter.